Careers in Health and Human Sciences

 Although most of us take safe food for granted, we actually rely on expert professionals to protect the food supply chain.
 At any point from producer to consumer, things can go very, very wrong with a food product.
 Business, industry and government all rely on food safety consultants to protect public health.
 Take a look at the Dietetics program or the Nutrition and Health program, if you're up to the challenge!

 Food scientists create and test new food products.
 They develop new food sources and research ways to make processed foods healthy and safe.
-K-State has developed an interdisciplinary program among 5 colleges and 11 departments (including the Department of Food, Nutrition, Dietetics and Health in the College of Human Ecology) to create a world-class food science program that enables master's degree or doctoral program graduates to specialize in an almost limitless number of areas.
+K-State has developed an interdisciplinary program among 5 colleges and 11 departments (including the Department of Food, Nutrition, Dietetics and Health in the College of Health and Human Sciences) to create a world-class food science program that enables master's degree or doctoral program graduates to specialize in an almost limitless number of areas.
 Check into K-State's Food Science program today!

 Health inspectors help ensure that our food supply is safe and that we aren't exposed to serious public health hazards.
 They operate at all points of the food supply chain, from producer to processor to provider to consumer.
 There are lots of opportunities in private industry or the public sector for those who are dedicated to the health and well being of others.
 If this is the mission for you, investigate the Nutrition and Health program.